arieivs/42/2_server/README.md

 Open the application and once it is up and running, try the following command: ```docker run hello-world```.
 If you get an error saying your Docker daemon isn't running, [try this](https://pitman.io/posts/fix-docker-wont-start-error-on-mac-os/).

 ## 🐳  Get familiar with Docker
 Get comfortable with Docker's terminology and play around with existing docker images before starting to create your own.
 * Watch [Get started with Docker](https://docs.docker.com/get-started/)
 * Follow the [Docker curriculum](https://docker-curriculum.com/#setting-up-your-computer) tutorial
 * Explore [vvarodi's Github](https://github.com/vvarodi/ft_server)

 ## 📄  Create your Dockerfile
 What is your Dockerfile supposed to do?
 1. Install the base image, Debian Buster, and update its software packages
 2. Install Nginx, MariaDB, PHP, Wget
-3. Replace the default Nginx config file by your own (we'll get there)
+3. Replace the default Nginx config file by your own
-4. To be continued...
+4. Install PHPMyAdmin with Wget and replace its config file for your own
+5. Install WordPress with Wget and replace its config file for your own
+6. SSL...?
+7. ...?

 Check the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) and [Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) to get familiar with the syntax.